Best Hotels in Cusco, Peru

 2. Apu Huascaran Hostal – Budget Hotel, Private Rooms, San Blas neighborhood

 I stayed here for almost two weeks, making it by far my longest stay in Cusco.
 Like La Bo’M, it’s also located in the San Blas neighborhood, directly across the street from the San Blas Spanish School, where I was taking lessons – so it made a great home base for me in Cusco.
 Their cute courtyard is a wonderful little yellow sanctuary; I passed many a morning there happily writing.
+Within the mid-range price category (under $50), this is definitely one of the best hotels in Cusco, Peru.

 Pros & Cons